- Security >

-- SSL allows MongoDB clients to support encrypted connections to mongod instances.
+- TLS/SSL allows MongoDB clients to support encrypted connections to mongod instances.

-MongoDB’s access control system provides role-based access control for limiting access to MongoDB deployments.
-These tutorials describe procedures relevant for the operation and maintenance of this access control system.
+These tutorials describe procedures relevant for the configuration, operation, and maintenance of MongoDB’s access control system.

 - Describes the process for enabling authentication for MongoDB deployments.

-- Describes the process, for MongoDB Enterprise, used to enable and implement a Kerberos-based authentication system for MongoDB deployments.
+- For MongoDB Enterprise Linux, describes the process to enable Kerberos-based authentication for MongoDB deployments.